erikzaadi/manager-readme/README.md

 ---

+## Templates & Rituals

+Here are the documents and rituals that support how we work and grow together:

+- [Intro Talk Checklist](./introduction-talk.md) – What we’ll go over when you first join
+- [1:1 Structure](./1on1.md) – Format and expectations for our regular syncs
+- [Skip-Level Meeting Format](./skip-level.md) – How I run skip-levels and what I want to learn
+- [Personal Goals Doc](./personal-goals-doc.md) – Your career growth sandbox
+- [PEP Process](./bi-yearly-pep-process.md) – Bi-yearly deep-dive on growth and feedback

+---

 ## For ICs (Direct Reports)

 My job is to help you succeed, grow, and have an impact without unnecessary friction.